ros-infrastructure/doc_rocker/README.md

-# Prototype for ROS 2 documentatoin
+# Prototype for ROS 2 documentation

 ## Prerequisites

 This package needs a rocker with https://github.com/osrf/rocker/tree/support_file_injection patch which is now on master.

 It's recommended to create a venv and pip install the above and then use this repo in develop mode.

 The package.xml needs a little bit of metadata: https://github.com/ros2/geometry2/pull/339

 Some extra smarts to guess paths w/o the explicit metadata could be done.

 ## Examples of running

 To

     doc_rocker_package ../geometry2_clean/tf2 --output /tmp/docs/tf2 --cross /tmp/docs